joseasoler/imogrify/CONTRIBUTING.md

 ### Source code contributions

 It is recommended to use the dev- CMake presets as they will run all required checks automatically.
-You will need relatively recent versions of [clang-tidy](https://clang.llvm.org/extra/clang-tidy) and [clang-format](https://clang.llvm.org/docs/ClangFormat.html).
+You will need the latest version of [clang-tidy](https://clang.llvm.org/extra/clang-tidy) and [clang-format](https://clang.llvm.org/docs/ClangFormat.html).
 Also please make sure that unit tests compile and run successfully.
 These conditions will also be checked by CI.

 imogrify uses UTF-8 encoding by default.
 Check the [UTF-8 Everywhere Manifesto](http://utf8everywhere.org) for details.